jaypkay90/friends_webapp/README.md

 #### "/" (index.html)

 The main route shows a carousel with pictures of the show's main characters on the top of the page.
 The carousel was integrated with the help of Bootstrap.
 Below the carousel is a text paragraph with basic information about the show and a grid of cards.
 Each card contains a picture of one of the main characters and a link to a page with a character description.
-The information about the characters were stored in a database called.
+The information about the characters were stored in a database.
 Python reads the information about every character from the database once someone reaches out via GET.
 The information are than stored in a list of dictionaries and ultimately passed to the Jinja template.
 I initialized a for-loop in the Jinja template, which loops through the list of characters and creates one card for every character in the list.

 ```python
  # Get character information from characters table